mmkal/pgkit/packages/typegen/readme.md

 - `rootDir` - Source root that the tool will search for files in.
 Defaults to `src`.
 Can be overridden with the `--root-dir` CLI argument.
 - `glob` - Glob pattern of files to search for.
 Defaults to searching for `.ts` and `.sql` files, ignore `node_modules`.
 Can be overridden with the `--glob` CLI argument.
-- `pool` - Slonik database pool instance.
-Will be used to issue queries to the database as the tool is running, and will have its type parsers inspected to ensure the generated types are correct.
-It's important to pass in a pool instance that's configured the same way as the one used in your application.
+- `poolConfig` - Slonik database pool configuration.
+Will be used to create a pool which issues queries to the database as the tool is running, and will have its type parsers inspected to ensure the generated types are correct.
+It's important to pass in a pool confguration which is the same as the one used in your application.
 - `psqlCommand` - the CLI command for running the official postgres `psql` CLI client.
 Defaults to `psql -h localhost -U postgres postgres`.
 You can test it's working with `echo 'select 123 as abc' | psql -h localhost -U postgres postgres -f -`.
 Note that right now this can't contain single quotes.
 This should also be configured to talk to the same database as the `pool` variable (and it should be a development database - don't run this tool in production!)
 - `logger` - Logger object with `debug`, `info`, `warn` and `error` methods.
 Defaults to `console`.
 - `writeTypes` (advanced/experimental) - Control how files are written to disk.
 See the [writeTypes](#writetypes) section.